Geo Arbitration for Expatriates

 Connection with the choice to move abroad

-Geo-arbitrage is an integral part of deciding where to move abroad .
-It's the method that allows you to concretely answer questions like:
+Geo-arbitrage is an integral part of deciding where to move abroad.
+It's the method that allows you to concretely answer questions like: where is it best to live abroad, which countries to emigrate to today, and how to legally reduce tax burdens.

 Those who master these concepts make more clear-headed, less emotional, and more sustainable decisions in the long term.